 A safari park date is always going to be a sober one because you’ll be driving through the park instead of walking around it.
 Luckily, a monkey attacking the car is quite the ice breaker.

-Go somewhere with amazing views
+Go on a date somewhere with amazing views

 Some things in life are just innately romantic, like flowers and Marvin Gaye songs.
 You can’t deny it, they just are.
 We are firm believers that beautiful views fall into that category.
 So, what better date idea than to go somewhere you can see for miles.